Omeros Is Gaining Momentum With A Diverse Pipeline

 As seen above, the pipeline for Omeros is quite extensive.
 Next to Omidria, OMS721 stands out as the next most likely candidate to hit the market.
 Currently, OMS721 is being explored in three areas; atypical hemolytic uremic syndrome (aHUS, which is a rare life threatening disorder resulting in blood clot formation in the kidneys), hematopoietic stem cell transplant associated thrombotic microangiopathy (HSCT-TMA, a disorder triggered by stem cell transplant surgery), and immunoglobulin A nephropathy (IGAN, a disease where IgA antibodies build up in the kidneys leading to inflammation and possible kidney failure).
 OMS721 is an antibody against MASP-2, a component of the complement system, which when inhibited can help prevent damaging immune reactions seen in the above disorders.

-At present, a single arm phase 3 trial for aHUS is recruiting patients, and according to management, could be enough to get an accelerated approval going for OMS721.
+At present, a single arm Phase 3 trial for aHUS is recruiting patients and, according to management, could be enough to get an accelerated approval going for OMS721.
 From the recent Q1 CC:

 Our Phase 3 program in patients with aHUS is advancing.
 The clinical trial is in patients with ongoing or newly diagnosed aHUS.
 Based on discussions with both FDA and EMA, the study design consists of an open-label clinical trial with only a single-arm, in other words, no control-arm.